DivAS: Interactive 3D Segmentation by Depth-Weighted Voxel Aggregation: Experiments

+We compare DivAS (NeRF backbone) and DivAS-GS (2DGS backbone) against the baselines on both benchmarks.
+Tables~\ref{tab:cmp-quality-mip360} and ~\ref{tab:cmp-quality-llff} report segmentation quality (IoU and accuracy) per scene for all seven methods, grouped by representation backbone.
+Tables~\ref{tab:cmp-efficiency-mip360} and~\ref{tab:cmp-efficiency-llff} then report, \emph{per scene}, the efficiency by end-to-end time and peak VRAM for the Gaussian-Splatting methods.
+We report this per-scene to show the efficiency gain from DivAS-GS.
+Peak VRAM, in particular, shows that a scene that demands $60 \, \mathrm{GB}$ dictates the required GPU class, despite the low mean.

+\paragraph{Backbone of the Gaussian-Splatting comparison.} Throughout the Gaussian-Splatting comparison, DivAS-GS is evaluated on a 2DGS~\citep{huang20242d} reconstruction, while SAGA, Gaussian Grouping, and SA3D-GS are evaluated using their official 3DGS~\citep{kerbl20233d} implementations.
+We therefore interpret the reported results as properties of complete segmentation systems rather than isolated segmentation modules.
+Importantly, the same interaction-and-fusion skeleton also achieves competitive performance against SA3D and SANeRF-HQ in the NeRF setting, suggesting that the observed gains are not solely attributable to the 2DGS backbone.

-As shown in \cref{tab:quantitative_mip}, SA3D performs well in simple, object-centric settings (\textit{Kitchen}), but struggles in occluded scenes (\textit{Garden}) with vase, \textit{Counter} with a flowerpot, where single-view prompts fail to capture the target region across multiple viewpoints.
-Our approach maintains geometric consistency under such occlusions by fusing multi-view cues through a 3D voxel kernel, leading to smoother and more coherent reconstructions.
-Although pseudo ground truth masks from SANeRF-HQ occasionally penalize our IoU in scenes like \textit{Counter}, qualitative results (see \cref{fig:qualitative_mip}) show that our predictions align better with the actual object geometry, particularly in thin or partially occluded structures.
-Overall, our method matches SANeRF-HQ~\cite{liu2024sanerf} in quantitative accuracy, comparable to SANeRF-HQ, while being an order of magnitude faster.
+Table~\ref{tab:cmp-quality-mip360} represents the segmentation quality on the Mip-NeRF $360^\circ$ dataset, across both scene representations.
+All methods are evaluated against the same SANeRF-HQ pseudo-ground-truth masks.
+The Gaussian-Splatting methods follow the best-stable protocol of Section~\ref{par:eval-protocol}, where SAGA is evaluated at training resolution.
+Under the NeRF backbone, SA3D performs well in simple object-centric settings (Kitchen), but struggles in complex, multi-material scenes (Garden with a vase) or in occluded scenes (Counter with a flowerpot), where single-view prompts fail to capture the target region across multiple viewpoints.
+Our approach maintains geometric consistency under such multi-material, occluded scenes by fusing multi-view cues via a 3D voxel kernel, resulting in smoother, more coherent 3D segmentation.
+Because the Mip-NeRF~$360^\circ$ references are SANeRF-HQ pseudo-labels rather than manually annotated ground truth, they occasionally penalize our IoU in scenes like Counter.
+The qualitative comparison (see Figure~\ref{fig:qualitative_mip}) shows that these discrepancies tend to coincide with imperfect pseudo-labels around thin or partially occluded structures, where our predictions remain geometrically consistent with the visible object boundaries.
+Overall, our method matches the quantitative accuracy of SANeRF-HQ~\citep{liu2024sanerf} while being multi-view consistent.
 This demonstrates the effectiveness of amortized (i.e., optimization-free) 3D fusion without per-scene optimization.